-This site is hosted by ARUP Laboratories as a scientific and educational resource to pathologists and other professionals in laboratory medicine.
+This site is hosted by ARUP Laboratories and the University of Utah Department of Pathology as a scientific and educational resource for pathologists and professionals in laboratory medicine.
 ARUP is an enterprise of the University of Utah and its Department of Pathology.

 The University of Utah Department of Pathology and ARUP Laboratories hosts a growing number of human gene variant-disease database collections.
 Each database relies on both medical and molecular expertise, and uniquely displays sequence variation and clinical information together.

-Spotlight on Test Utilization:Arsenic Fractionation by Frederick Strathmann, PhD, DABCC (CC,TC)
+Spotlight on Testing Technologies:An Overview of Time of Flight Mass Spectrometry by Frederick Strathmann, PhD, DABCC (CC,TC)

 - Online Credits: Hematopathology Case 2: CD15 positive diffuse large B-cell lymphoma